 What is a pheochromocytoma?

 A pheochromocytoma is a rare type of tumor.
-It grows in the middle of an adrenal gland.
+It grows inside the middle part of an adrenal gland.
 Your body has two adrenal glands.
 They are found on top of each kidney.
 Each layer of these glands makes different hormones.
 The middle part of the adrenal glands makes epinephrine and norepinephrine.
 These hormones help keep your heart rate and blood pressure normal.
 A pheochromocytoma causes the adrenal glands to make too much of these hormones.

 What causes pheochromocytoma?

 Experts don't know what causes this type of tumor.
 But if someone in your family has this type of tumor, you are more likely to have it.

 Pheochromocytomas happen equally in men and women.
 They often show up when you are in your 30s, 40s, or 50s.

 If someone in your family has this type of tumor, you are more likely to have it.
 This tumor does not seem to be affected by environment, diet, or lifestyle.
 If you have this tumor, you should think about genetic testing.
 About 1 in 4 of these types of tumors are now believed to run in families.

 What are the symptoms of pheochromocytoma?